CPB Transparency Reports

 CPB Question 5 - Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn’t be able to do if you didn’t receive it?

-Answer - KWBU is the only public radio/NPR service available to Waco/McLennan County, Texas.
-It is a very small station, but the service it provides is vital to this small market.
-KWBU relies on CPB funding as “seed money”; the station’s Community Service Grant provides an important match-incentive for local fundraising.
-Approximately 85% of KWBU’s funding comes from local (Waco and McLennan County) sources.
+Answer - As the only public radio/NPR service available to Waco/McLennan County, TX, KWBU relies on CPB funding as “seed money”; approximately 85% of KWBU’s funding comes from local (Waco and McLennan County) sources, and the station’s Community Service Grant provides an important match-incentive for local fundraising.
 CPB funding helps pay for all aspects of station operations.
-We dedicate staff and resources to covering issues that go unexamined in the greater Waco mainstream media, including long-form interviews with area leaders about community issues on our Central Texas Leadership Series, Conversations with Creative Waco, Baylor Connections, and Downtown Depot, along with segment length stories and news reports on minority neighborhoods, immigration, local education initiatives, and issues concerning the economically disadvantaged.
+Staff and resources are dedicated to covering issues that go unexamined in the greater Waco mainstream media, including long-form interviews with area leaders about community issues on our Central Texas Leadership Series, Conversations with Creative Waco, Baylor Connections, and Downtown Depot, along with segment length stories and news reports on minority neighborhoods, immigration, local education initiatives, and issues concerning the economically disadvantaged.
+KWBU is a very small station, but the service it provides is vital to this small market.

 DIVERSITY PROGRAM

-KWBU currently employs five full-time staff members.
-Of these, three are women (Station Manager, Business Affairs Manager and Membership Manager) and two are men (President/CEO and Account Executive).
+KWBU currently employs eight full-time staff members.
+Of these, five are women (Station Manager, Business Affairs Manager, Member Services Administrator, Multi-Media Reporter and Membership/Community Engagement Coordinator) and three are men (President/CEO, Operations Assistant and Account Executive).
+There is one part-time female employee (Operations/On-Air Host).

-There are sixteen members of Brazos Valley Public Broadcasting Foundation's Board of Directors (two positions are currently vacant).
-Of these, nine are women and seven are men.
-Two female board members are African American and two male board members are African American.
+There are seventeen members of the Brazos Valley Public Broadcasting Foundation's Board of Directors (one position is currently vacant).
+Of these, thirteen are women and four are men.
+Three female board members are African American and one male board member is African American.
 One male board member is Hispanic.

 KWBU's Community Advisory Council is composed of seven - fifteen members.
-Of the nine current members, seven are women and two are men.
+Of the eight current members, five are women and three are men.
 Currently one male member is Hispanic and one female member is Asian.

 KWBU strives to ascertain that, as much as reasonably possible, its staff, board of directors and community advisory board are reflective of the diverse population it serves.
 The Corporation for Public Broadcasting’s (CPB) Diversity Eligibility Criteria require public media organizations to adopt formal goals for diversity and to report annually on steps taken to work toward those goals.
 These actions are required for all stations receiving Community Service Grant funds (CSG).